cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 <!-- markdownlint-enable MD031 -->

 !!! tip "Skip CI Completely"
-    Simply include `[skip ci]` or `[ci skip]` in the first line of your commit message in order to skip CI execution for a commit completely.
+    Just include `[skip ci]` or `[ci skip]` in the first line of your commit message in order to skip CI execution for a commit completely.

     If you push multiple commits at the same time, only the first line of the last commit message will be checked for `[skip ci]` or `[ci skip]`.